The Definitive Guide to Your Google Ads Quality Score

 - Easy navigation.
 Is it easy for site visitors to see where to go for more information, what CTAs to take, or what forms to fill out?
 Everything should be straight forward.

 If it doesn’t, you need to change the ads or create more landing pages.
 Make sure that the offers, products, and services mentioned in your ad are clearly listed on the landing page you’re sending potential customers to.
 Not only will it make Google happy, it will make customers happy, too, and increase your conversions.

 - Crawlable.
-I’ve found that a lot of businesses neglect the technical side of their landing pages, treating them as if they’re just a pit stop on the way to the real deal of the main site.
+We’ve found that a lot of businesses neglect the technical side of their landing pages, treating them as if they’re just a pit stop on the way to the real deal of the main site.
 This is a mistake, because if Google can’t successfully crawl your landing page, it won’t be able to detect relevance, which could impact your quality score.

 - Links to your other business pages.
 Some landing pages will be a part of your website, while others will seem to stand apart from it.
 In these cases, you can’t just send people to a single landing page with no way to learn more about your business.
 Include links to and information about your main business, even if the landing page doesn’t share the same navigational bars as the rest of your site.

+Let’s look at an example.
 This ad did everything right:

-3. Watch Out for Broad Match Types
+3. Watch for Broad Match Types

 Broad match keywords can be a death trap for ad campaigns unless you’re making heavy use of negative keywords.

 While this can significantly increase your reach and impressions, it comes with a cost.

-Let’s say that you’re advertising your home painting services.
-You choose the keyword “painter.”
+Let’s say that you’re advertising home painting services; you choose the keyword “painter.”
 While you’ll show up in searches for “house painter” and “interior painter” and “garage painter,” you could also easily end up in searches for “painting class” or “classical painter” or “cabinet painting.”

 Consider using exact match or phrase match keywords instead, and use plenty of those negative keywords to keep things on track.

-4. Keep Mobile in Mind
+4. Create Ads with Mobile in Mind

 You can increase your CTR on mobile ads by choosing mobile-friendly ad extensions, too.
 Adding a call extension, for example, makes it particularly easy for an interested client to get in touch with you on mobile: two clicks of a button and your phone will be ringing.

-5. Test Out Ad Extensions
+5. Test Ad Assets

-6. Use Dynamic Keyword Insertion
+6. Leverage Dynamic Keyword Insertion